 If your Survival and/or Marksmanship then, as mentioned above, you’re relying less on your pet for damage.
 Your pet’s job is to hold aggro while you do the damage.
 This was the issue I started running into with my bear pet on my Marksmanship/Survival spec Dwarf Hunter.

 By level 30 I had Aimed Shot, 5 points into Lethal Shot (+5% crit) and Mortal Shots (+30% crit damage).
 I found myself constantly pulling threat off my bear pet.
-Hell, my white damage would crit for 250+ and kept pulling aggro.
+Hell, at 30 my white damage would crit for 250+ and kept pulling aggro.

 As mentioned previously, the boar will Charge, Growl, and Bite, which all causes a significant amount of threat.
 Also, because the boar doesn’t have Claw, it always has focus for Growl, so no issues missing any Growls.